 Can I use Ontario Autism Program funding or extended health benefits for your programs?

 Yes, you can.
-All of our programs are delivered by speech-language pathologists registered to practice in Ontario, therefore they would be eligible under the OAP funding and under extended health benefits covering speech-language pathology services.
+All of our programs are delivered by speech-language pathologists registered to practice in Ontario, and are therefore eligible under the OAP funding and extended health benefits covering speech-language pathology services.
 The Ontario Autism Program does allow families to use their funding a number of ways, including parent education, as long as it is for the child/teen registered with the OAP.
 We are happy to answer any questions about funding that you may have.